okirch/libcurlies/README.md

 network private {
         prefix          192.168.8/24;
 }
+defaults {
+        use-dhcp6       true;
+}
 ```

+Having two nodes with the same type and name produces undefined results.
+The same is true for nodes that specify the same attribute name several times.

-The contents of a configuration file are represented as a node as
+In memory, the contents of a configuration file are represented as a node as
 well, with empty type and name.